ljesus/mobile-assets-converter/README.md

 # Mobile Assets Converter
-Mobile Assets Converter is an online tool that helps you convert Android <-> iOS assets, and also resize the among multiple densities.
+Mobile Assets Converter is an online tool that helps you convert Android <-> iOS assets, and also resize them among multiple densities.